 - Hover the mouse cursor over the title "Extracting The URL Behind A Link".

-- Right click on the mouse, and select "Copy Link" or "Copy Link Location" (depending upon which browser you are using).
+- Right click on the mouse, and select "Copy Link", "Copy link address", "Copy Link Location", or "Copy Link URL" (depending upon which browser you are using).

 - Paste into a forum discussion, a post, or the text editor of your choice.